ijeendu/Capstone-Project/README.md

 According to the WHO, perinatal mortality refers to the number of stillbirths and deaths in the first week of life.
 It is also called early neonatal mortality.
 One of the major causes of perinatal mortality is intrapartum complications[[1](https://pubmed.ncbi.nlm.nih.gov/11132590/) ,[2](https://europepmc.org/article/pmc/pmc6822315)].
 Fetal cardiotocograph (CTGs) can be used as a monitoring tool to identify high-risk women/fetuses during labor [[1](https://pubmed.ncbi.nlm.nih.gov/11132590/)].

 One of the recent research efforts towards addressing this problem was recently published by [Hoodbhoy Z et. al](https://europepmc.org/article/pmc/pmc6822315).
 The article investigated the precision of machine learning algorithm techniques for identifying high risk fetuses using CTG data.
 Ten different machine learning classification models were trained using CTG data.
 Sensistivity, precision and F1 scores for each class and overall accuracy of each model were used to predict the fetal states as one of Normal, Suspect or Pathological (NSP).
-Their result showed that the XGBoost, Decision tree and Random Forest classifiers predicted the Suspect and Pathological states with a high precision (>96%)on training data and (>92%) on test data.
+Their result showed that the XGBoost, Decision tree and Random Forest classifiers predicted the Suspect and Pathological states with a high precision (>96%) on training data and (>92%) on test data.

 As an extension of their work, this project was aimed at training machine learning models for predicting fetal risk based on CTG data, using the same dataset and the `AutoML` and `HyperDrive` training capabilities of the Microsoft Azure Machine Learning SDK.
-Both experiments were successfully completed and the best performing model (in terms of accuracy metric) for the AutoML experiment was deployed as a web service.
+Both experiments were successfully completed and the best performing model (based on accuracy metric) for the AutoML experiment was deployed as a web service.

 The `HyperDrive` experiment was aimed at optimising the parameters of a pre-selected machine learning algorithm to achieve a high accuracy machine learning model.
 For this experiment, the decison tree classifier algorithm was used.
-The `max_depth` and `min_samples_split` paramters of the classifier were tuned resulting in a classification model with >98% accuracy.
+The `max_depth` and `min_samples_split` paramters of the classifier were tuned resulting in a classification model with `accuracy > 98%`.

 The `AutoML` experiment was used to automatically explore a variety of machine learning algorithms for improved model performance.
 The best performing algorithm was selected based on a pre-specified performance metric of accuracy.
-The result of the the AutoML experiment showed that the `Voting Ensemble` model was the best performing algorithm with a >99% classification accuracy.
+The result of the the AutoML experiment showed that the `Voting Ensemble` model was the best performing algorithm with `accuracy > 99%`.
 The AutoML experiment offers the great advantage of exploring multiple algorithms within a shorter time frame compared to the amount of time required to perform similar tasks without automation.

 The best performing model from the AutoML experiment was deployed as a webservice using Azure Container Instance (ACI) and a REST URI was produced.
 HTTP post requests were successfully sent to the URI for Inferencing.